Mahmoud Farshchian: Style and aesthetic

-Farshchian is the founder of his own school in Iranian Painting, which adheres to classical form while making use of new techniques to broaden the scope of Iranian painting.
-He has brought new life to this art form and has freed it from the symbiotic relationship it has historically had with poetry and literature, to give it an independence it had not previously enjoyed.
+Farshchian was the founder of his own school in Iranian Painting, which adheres to classical form while making use of new techniques to broaden the scope of Iranian painting.
+He brought new life to this art form and freed it from the symbiotic relationship it had historically had with poetry and literature, to give it an independence it had not previously enjoyed.
 His powerful and innovative paintings are dynamic, expansive and vibrant canvases with an appealing fusion of the traditional and the modern, which are constituents of his unique style of painting.

-Master Farshchian has played a decisive role in introducing Iranian art to the international art scene.
-He has been invited to speak and exhibit at numerous universities and art institutes.
+Master Farshchian played a decisive role in introducing Iranian art to the international art scene.
+He was invited to speak and exhibit at numerous universities and art institutes.
 There have been six books and countless articles published about Farshchian's works.
-In 2007 British-Omani designer Amr Ali used Farschian's painting The Fifth Day of Creation as the main influence for his collection presented at London Fashion Week.
+In 2007, British-Omani designer Amr Ali used Farschian's painting The Fifth Day of Creation as the main influence for his collection presented at London Fashion Week.